-Once your cannabis patent application is drafted, I file your patent application into the USPTO.
+Once your cannabis patent application is drafted, we file your patent application into the USPTO.
 Unfortunately, due to limited USPTO resources, it may take several years for an examiner to examine your patent application.
 That being said, this should not discourage or dissuade you.
 Consider the following painful scenario – you decide not to file for patent protection on your cannabis product, you build a business and sell your cannabis product, and over the course of a whole year of selling your cannabis product, your business turns out to be a huge success.

 Unfortunately, you are now precluded from filing for patent protection!
 Now your competitors are free to copy your cannabis product and compete with you in the market by selling the identical product.
 Do not end up in this situation.
 You can always abandon your patent application if you really do not want to go any further in the process or have switched industries.
 But securing a filing date is key and earlier is always better.

 Once your patent application is examined, this begins the process that is referred to in patent parlance as “patent prosecution”.
 (Yes, this is completely unrelated to criminal prosecution and has nothing to do with a Deputy District Attorney.)
 During the prosecution phase, the examiner typically identifies existing patents or published patent applications and rejects your claims based on this identified prior art during the examination process.
-Upon receiving a rejection, we discuss the cited prior art together and decide whether the examiner has fairly characterized the prior art in a way that renders your invention is not patentable.
+Upon receiving a rejection, we discuss the cited prior art together and decide whether the examiner has fairly characterized the prior art in a way that renders your invention as not patentable.
 If the examiner has indeed “found” your claimed invention, then we will amend your claims to distinguish your invention from the cited prior art.
 Otherwise, we will argue that the cited prior art does not render your invention unpatentable and that your claims ought to be allowed.
 On rare occasions, we may decide to abandon your patent application and save you costs on prosecuting an application that is unlikely to ever be allowed.
 Ultimately, our objective is to obtain a notice of allowance from the Patent Office indicating that your claimed invention is patentable.